 What Is Leverage Trading?

-Leverage trading refers to the act of borrowing money from the broker to increase one’s profitability.
-When you use leverage in trading, you’re essentially borrowing funds from your broker to increase your market exposure, which is the amount of money you invest in a single asset or trade.
+Leverage trading refers to the act of borrowing money from your broker to increase your profitability.
+When you use leverage in trading, you’re essentially borrowing funds to increase your market exposure, which is the amount of money you invest in a single asset or trade.
+Increasing your market exposure means you can control larger trades, and the larger your trade size is, the more money you can make from it.
+Of course, the growth in your trade size also means your potential losses are heightened.
+That’s exactly where the “double-edged sword” cliché comes from.

 How Does Leverage Trading Work?

-Now that you have a rough idea of what leverage trading is, it’s time to take a more in-depth look into how you can profit from it.
+Now that you have a rough idea of what leverage trading is, it’s time to take a more in-depth look at how you can profit from it.
 As we established, leverage trading involves borrowing funds in hopes of increasing your potential profits.
 Leverage is expressed as a ratio, for example, 10:1.
 This means that for every dollar of your own capital, you can trade $10.

 Using leverage in trading can magnify both your risks and rewards.
 For example, suppose you have $1,000 you want to invest in the forex market.
 Without leverage, if the market moves 1% in your favor, your profit would be $10.
 On the other hand, if the market moves against your position by 1%, you’ll lose $10.

 Now, consider you’re using a 100:1 leverage.
 With that in mind, if you have the same capital of $1,000, the leverage enables you to control one standard lot ($100,000).
-Now, if the market moves 1% in your favor, you’ll earn $1,000.
+Now, if the market moves 1% in your favor, you’ll earn $1,000, not just a measly $10.
+The same goes for your losses.
+Considering a 1% market movement against your wishes, you’ll be losing $1,000.
+This example shows the importance of carefully considering your risk-reward ratio when trading with leverage.

 Trade Size, Margin, and Leverage Trading

 When speaking of leverage, you usually bump into the word margin somewhere along the way.
 Margin refers to the amount of money your broker requires you to have in your trading account at all times when trading with leverage.
-Essentially, the margin acts as a collateral that ensures you don’t lose more than what you can afford.
+Essentially, the margin acts as collateral that ensures you don’t lose more than what you can afford.

 If your account balance falls beneath the margin requirement level established by your broker, you will face a margin call.
-In this case, you will need to either deposit more funds into your account or close some (or all) of your positions.
+In such a case, you will need to either deposit more funds into your account or close some (or all) of your positions.
 Otherwise, the broker will close your position for you, which is called liquidation.

 While leverage is expressed as a ratio, the margin is a percentage of the notional value of the trade.
-If you inverse the leverage ratio and multiply it by 100, you’ll be left with a margin.
+If you invert the leverage ratio and multiply it by 100, you’ll be left with a margin.
 So, suppose you have a 20:1 leverage.
 This means that for every dollar of your actual capital, you can manage 20 dollars.
+Now, following the formula from above, if you invert this leverage ratio and multiply it by 100, you’ll have your margin requirement.

 The margin requirement shows what percentage of your leveraged trade you need in your account.
 If you’re trading a standard lot, for example, you will need 5% of your trade ($5,000) in your account at all times to be able to continue using your 20:1 leverage.
 You can also determine your trade size by multiplying your capital by your leverage.